rust-lang/reference/src/expressions.md

 if` condition is evaluated.
 If all `if` and `else if` conditions evaluate to `false` then any `else` block is executed.
 An if expression evaluates to the same value as the executed block, or `()` if no block is evaluated.
-An `if` expression must have the same type in all situtaions.
+An `if` expression must have the same type in all situations.

 ```rust
 # let x = 3;